Drum and bass: North American radio

 In Toronto since 1994, The Prophecy on 89.5 CIUT-FM with Marcus Visionary, DJ Prime and Mr. Brown, is North America's longest running jungle radio show.

 Album 88.5 (Atlanta) and C89.5fm (Seattle) have shows showcasing drum and bass.

 Seattle also has a long-standing electronica show known as Expansions on 90.3 FM KEXP.
 The rotating DJs include Kid Hops, whose shows are made up mostly of drum and bass.
 In Columbus, Ohio WCBE 90.5 has a two-hour electronic only showcase, All Mixed Up, Saturday nights at 10 pm.
 At the same time, WUFM 88.7 plays its Electronic Playground.

 Tulsa, Oklahoma's rock station, 104.5 The Edge, has a two-hour show starting at 10 pm Saturday nights called Edge Essential Mix, mixed by DJ Demko, showcasing electronic and drum and bass style.
 While the aforementioned shows in Ohio rarely play drum and bass, the latter plays the genre with some frequency.

 In Tucson, Arizona, 91.3 FM KXCI has a two-hour electronic show known as Digital Empire, Friday nights at 10 pm (MST).
 Resident DJ Trinidad showcases various styles of electronica, with the main focus being drum and bass, jungle and dubstep.

 In Augusta, Georgia, Zarbizarre of the Cereal Killaz hosts a show called FreQuency on WHHD on Friday nights from 11 pm until 1 am, showcasing drum and bass during the second hour of the show.

 Magazines

 The best-known drum and bass publication was Kmag magazine (formerly called Knowledge Magazine) before it went completely online in August 2009.
-Although it is still live, after 20 years Kmag ceased updating their site at the end of 2014.
+Although it is still live, after 20 years Kmag ceased updating their site at the end of 2016.
 Kmag has announced a book to celebrate their 25th anniversary to be published in December 2019.
-Kmag's publishing arm, Vision, published Brian Belle-Fortune's All Crews Journeys Through Jungle Drum & Bass Culture in 2004.
+Kmag's publishing arm, Vision, published Brian Belle-Fortune's All Crews in 2004.

 Other publications include the longest-running drum and bass magazine worldwide, ATM Magazine, and Austrian-based Resident.
 London-based DJ magazine has also been running a widely respected drum and bass reviews page since 1994, written by Alex Constantinides, which many followers refer to when seeking out new releases to investigate.
 In 2012 he stopped writing the reviews, and they are now contributed by Whisky Kicks.